 Andréa Schmidt is an award-winning journalist and filmmaker.
-As a producer/director and writer for Al Jazeera English's current affairs documentary show, Fault Lines, she helped establish the show’s distinctive voice over more than 20 episodes shot in at least 12 countries.
+As a producer/director and writer for Al Jazeera English's current affairs documentary show, Fault Lines, she helped establish the show’s distinctive voice over 25 episodes shot in at least 12 countries.

 She has covered Haiti after the earthquake, Somalia during the famine, Honduras after the coup, Mexico gripped by the war for drugs, Iraq after almost a decade of U.S. presence, among other stories.
 She was a producer and writer of “Haiti: Six Months On”, the Fault Lines documentary that garnered Al Jazeera its first Alfred I. duPont-Columbia University Award (2012).
 Her film about Juarez, "Mexico: Impunity and Profits", was nominated for a History Makers “Best Current Affairs Production” Award (2012).